Blackjack deviations, explained

 The rules change the numbers

 Indices are computed for a specific game.
 Whether the dealer hits or stands on soft 17 moves several of them, and deck count matters too — an index memorized for a 6-deck H17 shoe isn't automatically right for a double-deck S17 game.
-The deviation chart lists both H17 and S17 values side by side, and the interactive strategy chart regenerates every cell for the exact rules you set — move its true-count slider and watch which plays flip.
+The deviation chart lists both H17 and S17 values side by side, the S17 chart renders the stand-on-soft-17 game in full, and the interactive chart regenerates every cell for the exact rules you set.

 Common questions